-Geoscientific Model Development (GMD) is an international scientific journal dedicated to the publication and public discussion of the description, development and evaluation of numerical models of the Earth System and its components.
-Manuscript types considered for peer-reviewed publication are:
+Geoscientific Model Development (GMD) is an international scientific journal dedicated to the publication and public discussion of the description, development, and evaluation of numerical models of the Earth system and its components.
+The following manuscript types can be considered for peer-reviewed publication:

 "I believe that the time is ripe for significantly better documentation of programs, and that we can best achieve this by considering programs to be works of literature."

 (Donald E. Knuth, Literate Programming, 1984)